rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 A lot of small business websites look fine, but they don’t bring in many calls or messages.
 Clean, modern sites load fast, work great on phones, and make it obvious what to do next (call, text, or send a message).
 Monthly plans keep things simple and affordable.

+### What’s included

+{{< cols min="18rem" gap="2rem" v="start" >}}

+{{< col card="false" bg="gray-100" darkbg="gray-800" y="start" >}}

+#### Website Design: What’s Included

+- Custom design and build (no templates)
+- Mobile‑friendly and accessible layout
+- Fast load times with optimized images
+- Secure hosting with an encrypted connection (HTTPS)
+- Automatic backups with every change
+- Domain name and annual renewals included
+- Contact forms with spam protection
+- Site‑wide search for easy navigation
+- Ongoing support via phone, text, or email
+- Monthly report on calls, messages, and site activity

+{{< button url="/services/website-design" text="Learn More: Website Design" >}}

+{{< /col >}}

+{{< col card="false" bg="blue-100" darkbg="gray-800" y="start" >}}

-### Local SEO: What’s Included
+#### Local SEO: What’s Included

-If you want to show up in Google’s local results and on Maps, we include practical local SEO that aligns with how nearby customers search.
+If you want to show up in Google’s local results and on Maps, local SEO focuses on the places people search first.

-- Google Business Profile optimization (categories, services, descriptions, photos)
+- Google Business Profile management and improvements
 - Apple Maps and Bing Places setup and management
-- Consistent business info across major directories (NAP: name, address, phone)
+- Business info synced across major directories (100+ networks)
-- Local keyword research and page alignment to match search intent
+- Local keyword research aligned with how people search
+- Page alignment so key services match common searches
 - Review strategy and simple ways to reply
-- Clear tracking so you can see calls and clicks
-- Month‑to‑month plans with a simple report
+- Ongoing support via phone, text, or email
+- Monthly report on calls, messages, and site activity

 {{< button url="/services/local-seo" text="Learn More: Local SEO" >}}

-### What you get

-- Custom website builds with clean modern design that looks great on phones.
-- Clear, persistent call and text buttons so more visitors contact you.
-- Month‑to‑month support—no lock‑in—so your site keeps improving as your business grows.
-- Simple monthly website plans instead of a big upfront fee.
+{{< /col >}}

+{{< /cols >}}

 ## Areas Served in Utah